monsoonmaelstrom/book2/book2.md

 Self preservation is real.

 Finally, everything is in place, and I hold it there until it sounds like a note being stretched to its breaking point.
 Then I let it all crystalize and release it.
-I think I feel reality reshaping itself.
+I think I feel reality actively reshaping itself.

 I open my eyes and take a breath.
 Hold it, then begin pulling power through Lisette, and neither of us dies as I do so.
 That part of the magic, at least, is solid and stable.
 We’ll have to see what the rest is like when she wakes up.
-If she wake up.
+If she wakes up.

 “You can let her go, Alex,” I tell him and he catches her as she slumps forward.

 I’m not exactly sure how much time has passed, but enough the others have come back from setting snares, and someone built a fire.

+My hands are still hot, and it feels like I’ve burned them.
+Damn.
+Alex notices me looking at them, and grabs them before I can yank them away.

 “All good?”
 Liam asks.

 “I don’t know.
-We’ll find out when she wakes up,” I say as I stand.
+We’ll find out when she wakes up,” I say as I pull my hands away from Alex and rise to my feet.
 “Giorgi, can you show me how you set the snares?”

 “Sure.”

 I follow him as he gets up and walks away.
 About a hundred yards away he stops and kneels in front of a snare, undoing whatever he did to set it up in the first place.
-He walks me through setting it up, and then hands it to me.
+He walks me through the process of setting it up, and then hands it to me.
 It’s impressively simple for something that caught five rabbits.
-Just some wire looped around itself into a sliding loop, and suspended between two sticks at rabbit level.
+Just some wire twisted around itself into a sliding loop, and suspended between two sticks at rabbit level.
 But once you’re caught in it, tightens down the more you struggle to get free of it.
 It feels like a metaphor for my life right now.

 “Are the snares the only reason we’re out here?”
 Giorgi finally asks, once I’ve finished resetting it.